-Understanding Result Folding
+About Result Folding

-When there are items in your searchable content that have a parent-child relationship with one another, you may want to improve search page experience by grouping these results and rendering a hierarchical representation of their group, in which child items matching the query appear below the main result to which they are associated.
+When there are items in your searchable content that have a parent-child relationship with one another, you may want to improve search page experience by grouping these results and rendering a hierarchical representation of their group, in which child items matching the query appear below the main result to which they’re associated.
 This is called result folding.

-See also Result Folding Tutorial.
+See also Folding results.

-To implement result folding in a search page, you must ensure that the items involved in the folding have some fields identifying how they relate one to another (see Understanding Fields).
+To implement result folding in a search page, you must ensure that the items involved in the folding have some fields identifying how they relate one to another (see About Fields).
 The fields are the following:

 A collection field, whose value is identical for all items related one to another.